mnaamani/otrtalk/README.md

 ### A note on OTR

 otrtalk uses the default otr4-em OTR module.
-If you are on a GNU/Linux or Mac OS X system you can configure new profiles to use the native libotr on your system by installing the otr4 module.
+If you are on a GNU/Linux or Mac OS X system you can configure new profiles to use the native libotr on your system by installing the otr4 module:

-Either install otr4 module from npm globally:

 	npm -g install otr4

-or install it locally after installing otrtalk:

-	otrtalk pkg install otr4